 Conclusion

-As demonstrated in this blog post, resolving the error code 0x87D1041C, which stems from misconfigured detection logic in Win32 app deployments, can be a straightforward process.
-There are several types of detection logic available, including MSI, File, and Registry.
-Regardless of the chosen detection logic type, the critical factor is its ability to accurately detect the application.
+As demonstrated in this blog post, resolving error code 0x87D1041C, which stems from misconfigured detection logic in Win32 app deployments, can be straightforward.
+Several types of detection logic are available, including MSI, File, and Registry.
+Regardless of the chosen detection logic type, the critical factor is its ability to detect the application accurately.
 Properly configured detection logic is key to a successful deployment.